Menu

 You know you're here when:

-Here's the thing about Fragile that most people miss: the engineers are often doing good work individually.
+Here's the thing about Fragile that most founders miss: the engineers are often doing good work individually.
 The code isn't necessarily terrible.
 The people aren't incompetent.
 The system around them is what's broken.
 There's no planning rhythm that survives first contact with the week.
 There's no shared understanding of what "done" means in business terms.
 There's no observability, so problems are invisible until they're emergencies.
-And there's no capacity model, so every request from every stakeholder gets the same answer: "we'll try to fit it in."
+And there's no capacity model, so every request from every direction gets the same answer: "we'll try to fit it in."

 "We'll try to fit it in" is the unofficial motto of every Fragile team I've ever met.